Tools That Teach Us Their Language

 What can you draw, design, or build in partnership with computational intelligence that you couldn't conceive working against material resistance alone?

 Bawa's office chose ink pens deliberately.
 They decided freehand botanical rendering would structure their thinking, and in doing so, they created an architectural movement.
-The constraint was accepted, explored, pushed and it opened possibilities that ruling pens and abstract circles had foreclosed.
+The constraint was accepted, explored, pushed.
+It opened possibilities that ruling pens and abstract circles had foreclosed.

 We're at a similar moment with computational mediation.
-These tools offer genuinely new constraints: interpretation, learned patterns, probabilistic judgment in the creative loop.
-The only way to know what they enable is to work within them, to develop fluency with them, to see what emerges when you stop fighting the algorithm and start thinking with it.
+These tools offer new constraints: interpretation, learned patterns, probabilistic judgment in the creative loop.
+Unlike the ink pen, they also offer a constraint that is itself in motion, a negotiating partner whose behavior shifts and evolves.
+The only way to know what they enable is to work within them, to develop fluency with their particular resistances, to see what emerges when you stop fighting the algorithm and start thinking with it.
+The grain of this stone never stays quite the same.

 Not every constraint is worth accepting.
-But dismissing computational mediation because it's unfamiliar, because it mediates differently than material tools, means foreclosing possibilities before we've explored them.
+Dismissing computational mediation because it mediates differently than material tools, though, means foreclosing possibilities before we've explored them.
 Bawa didn't know tropical modernism was possible until his office committed to the constraint of botanical authenticity.

-We won't know what's possible with computationally-mediated tools, from algorithmic smoothing to AI interpretation, until we commit to exploring their constraints seriously.
-I'm not sure yet what language I'll need for what these experiments reveal.
+We won't know what's possible with these tools until we work within their constraints long enough to learn what they open up.
+We don't have the language yet for what these experiments reveal.
 That's the point.
-We're developing genuinely new forms of thinking-through-making, not better than previous modes, not worse, but different in kind.
+New forms of thinking-through-making don't arrive with vocabulary attached.
 The only way to understand them is to work within them.

 References